pyra07/anime-media-server/README.md

 ## How do I set this up?

 NOTE : Firebase server that's used to store your animelists is currently private.
 You could make your own, however.
+These instructions are for future me.

 1. `npm install`
 2. Download qbittorrent